By Kimaya Singh

 It is an exciting time for yoga students and teachers, with so many different types of yoga classes offered today.
 However, we must not forget the importance of choosing the right class because not every class is one-size-fits-all.
 Some classes are geared toward beginners, while others require prior knowledge of poses.
 Students who attend an advanced class without knowing the associated risks are putting themselves in a position for potential injuries.

 Beginners can certainly try power yoga, but it is not going to be for everyone.
+Some instructors will run though the asanas and speak in Sanskrit.
 Many beginners would feel more comfortable in a slower-paced class where the instructor can talk through each pose.
 Beginner’s classes are often beneficial because students learn what each pose is supposed to feel like, how to breathe into each pose, and common mistakes to avoid.
 Power Yoga instructors will most likely assume students already have this knowledge, and will focus more on providing the “flow” more experienced students are seeking in a power yoga class.